What Causes Lewy Body Dementia?

 - Diseases and health conditions—Certain diseases and health conditions, particularly Parkinson's disease and REM sleep behavior disorder, are linked to a higher risk of LBD.

-- Genetics—While having a family member with LBD may increase a person’s risk, LBD is not normally considered a genetic disease.
-A small percentage of families with dementia with Lewy bodies has a genetic association, such as a variant of the GBA gene, but in most cases, the cause is unknown.
-At this time, no genetic test can accurately predict whether someone will develop LBD.
-Future genetic research may reveal more information about causes and risk.
+- Genetics—While having a family member with LBD may increase a person's risk, LBD is not normally considered a genetic disease.
+Variants in three genes—APOE, SNCA, and GBA—have been associated with an increased risk of dementia with Lewy bodies, but in most cases, the cause is unknown.
+At this time, no genetic test can accurately predict whether someone will develop LBD, and genetic testing is not usually used in diagnosis.
+Researchers are looking for more genes that may indicate LBD risk.

 For More Information About Causes of LBD